MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview-service-level-agreements.md

 #### Create SLA KPIs

-Creating key performance indicators (KPIs) for your SLAs help define the success, failure, or warning criteria for your SLAs.
+Creating KPIs for your SLAs help define the success, failure, or warning criteria for your SLAs.
 KPIs also include performance metrics such as the response and resolution time which help define whether the scope of services to be covered were met or breached.
 More information: [Create SLA KPIs <a name="create-sla-kpis"></a>](define-service-level-agreements.md#create-sla-kpis-a-namecreate-sla-kpisa)

 #### Create SLAs